luskaner/aoe2DELanServerLauncherCompanion/README.md

 ## Libraries

 * `Age2FakeOnline.dll` and `Age3FakeOnline.dll`: Fakes an internet always online behaviour.
-It is essential so that [Age Lan Server](https://github.com/luskaner/ageLANServer) can be used 100% offline.
+It is essential so that [Age Lan Server](https://github.com/luskaner/ageLANServer) can be used 100% offline. **AoE I does not need it**.
 * *more to come...*

 ## Minimum system requirements

 * [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) (*it is very likely you have it installed already*).

-*Note: It is assumed the requirements for the [AoE II: DE](https://support.ageofempires.com/hc/en-us/articles/360054372531-What-are-the-minimum-requirements-for-Age-of-Empires-II-Definitive-Edition) or [AoE III: DE](https://support.ageofempires.com/hc/en-us/articles/360049678611-What-are-the-minimum-requirements-for-the-game) are met too*.
+*Note: It is assumed the requirements for the game itself are met too*.

 ## Binaries